norswap/autumn/doc/A5-creating-an-ast.md

 Typically, a parser will pop the nodes pushed on the stack by its children, aggregate them into a bigger node, and push that on the stack.

-Rather, it is not the parser itself that will do this, but a new parser — of class [`Collect`] — created by the AST construction combinators.
+But in fact, it is not the parser itself that will do this, but a new parser — of class [`Collect`] — created by the AST construction combinators.
 That parser wraps the parser on which the combinator was called and takes care of the AST construction functionality.

 In our JSON example, a simple case is that of the `as_val` combinators.
-The parsers returned by those, when they are successful, simply push the parameter of the method on the stack.
+The parsers returned by those, when they are successful, simply push the parameter of the method on the value stack.

 Then there is the `push` combinator.
 In its direct form (without `with_string`), this combinator takes a function of one parameter.
 This parameter, which we denote `xs` (for "the Xs"), designates